markdaniel1982/battleships_PP3/README.md

   * https://www.youtube.com/watch?v=7Ki_2gr0rsE
   * https://www.youtube.com/watch?v=MgJBgnsDcF0

-The first video linked above is where I took most of my inspiration from as this had the most similar structure to what I had imagined before I made my own version.
+The first video linked above is where I took most of my inspiration from as this had the most similar structure to what I had imagined before I started on my own version of the game.